jiamingqiu-jimmy/SplitBills/README.md

 # SplitBills
-A simple and convenient app to split your eating out bills
+A simple and convenient app to split your restaurant bills